CtrlAltWin/CtrlAltWin/README.md

 ## 🚧 Projects I'm proud of

 ### CodersMedia
 > A MERN-based social platform for developers to connect, share profiles, and collaborate.
-Hosted on AWS EC2 with custom Nginx + PM2 setup.

 ### BookmarkHub
 > A sleek and intuitive bookmark manager to effortlessly save, organize, and access your favorite links.